 First things first, you may want to make an appointment with your health care provider.
 This is to make sure that you don’t have secondary hyperhidrosis, that is, an underlying condition which is causing the profuse perspiration.
 If this was the case, the underlying condition would most likely need to be treated first, which would also probably solve your sticky hand situation.
-If you are a student at Columbia, you can call Columbia Health at x4-2284 or log onto Open Communicator to make an appointment.
+You may also want to talk to a counselor to talk about the anxiety and distress caused by this condition.

 Once you rule out any underlying causes, your provider may recommend one or some of the following treatments, depending on how severe the sweating:

 For mild hyperhidrosis: